 - Hair ties

-These last two are essential for the ladies with longer hair!
-While I don’t mind not showering for a day or two, the birds nest hair is another thing!
+These last few are essential for ladies with longer hair!
+While I don’t mind not showering for a day or two, the bird’s nest hair is another thing!
 It’s another way to protect your face as well if the wind does pick up.

 Entertainment at the beach or desert